Explore a hidden wing of Great Dixter House.

 Affordable, fun family days out.
 Tranquil river cruises, kayaks, rowing boats, canoes and…

-Bodiam is one of Britain’s most picturesque castles in the heart of a historic landscape.…
+Bodiam Castle is one of Britain’s most picturesque castles in the heart of an historic…

 Brede High Woods is the Trust’s largest ancient woodland, six miles north of Hastings in…